inab/cdw/README.md

   - 2S
       - [x] Analysis of the datamodel requirements
       - [x] Analysis of the infrastructure requirements
-      - [x] Selection of the adecuate technology
+      - [x] Selection of the right technology
-      - [x] First datamodel proposal
+      - [x] First data-model proposal
-      - [x] First arquitecture proposal
+      - [x] First architecture proposal

 - 2013